Astray-git/vue-dragula/README.md

   }
 ```

+Please be advised not to change the default behavior of this key functionality.

+If you need more control over models (such as filtering, conditions etc.), use watchers on these models and then create derived models in response.
+Keep the "raw" dragula models intact and in perfect sync with the models in the UI.

-Each `bag` is setup to delegate dragula events to Vue eventbus events of the same name.
-This allows you to define custom event handling as regular Vue event handlers.
+Each `bag` is setup to delegate dragula events to the `eventBus` events of the same name.
+This lets you to define custom event handling as regular Vue event handlers.

 ```js
   setupEvents (bag) {